Aarti Mukherjee: Early life

 Mukherjee was born in Kolkata, West Bengal, to a Bengali family with a rich cultural and musical heritage.
 She was introduced to music by her mother.
 She studied under Shri Susheel Banerjee, Ustaad Mohammed Sagiruddin Khan, Acharya Chinmoy Lahiri, Pandit Laxman Prasad Jaipurwale, and Pandit Ramesh Nadkarni.

-She was married to lyricist Subir Hazra, who also assisted Satyajit Ray after some years.
+She was married to lyricist Subir Hazra, who also assisted Satyajit Ray.
 Their marriage did not last long and they divorced later.

-5 years after the divorce, she remarried a Gujrati businessman from Munim family.
-She has a son named Soham Munim who is a talented Sitar player.
+5 years after the divorce, she remarried a Gujarati businessman from Munim family.
+She has a son named Soham Munim, who is a talented Sitar player.

 Career

+She was trained in Indian Classical Music from a young age.
+She sang primarily for Bengali films.
 In Bangla TV show Dadagiri she reflected on her early days.
 She stated that she sang on the All India Music Talent Programme in 1955 at age 14 or 15.
-She was trained in Indian Classical Music from a young age.
-She sang primarily for Bengali films.
 She won the music contest, "Metro-Murphy Contest" whose judges were music directors including Anil Biswas, Naushad, Vasant Desai and C. Ramchandra.
 This enabled her career as a playback singer.
 She got her first break in 1958 Hindi film Sahara, but the music of that film was limited.